Congo military accuses Rwanda of invasion; rebels seize town

 The key town that was seized Monday, Bunagana, is only 60 kilometers (37 miles) northeast of Goma, which also serves as a hub for international aid organizations and the U.N. peacekeeping mission known as MONUSCO.

-Bunagana is also an important transit point for goods being imported into Congo from as far away as China.
-A day earlier, a government official had accused the rebels of wanting to seize Bunagana in order to financially paralyze Goma.
+Bunagana, near the border with Uganda, is also an important transit point for goods being imported into Congo from as far away as China.

+In Uganda, police spokesman Fred Enanga said Monday that more than 100 Congolese soldiers, fleeing fierce fighting with rebels, crossed the border and “surrendered” to Ugandan officials.
+He said the Congolese soldiers will be moved to Rutshuru, another eastern Congo town near the Uganda border.

+While the rebels claimed they took the town of Bunagana in order to stabilize it, local leaders on Monday urged Congo's military to reclaim it.

+“We deplore the M23 rebel attack and call on the Congolese government to track down and neutralize these rebel groups so that state authority can return,” said Innocent Ndagije, a civic leader in Bunagana.

-Associated Press writers Rodney Muhumuza in Kampala, Uganda; Justin Kabumba in Goma, Congo; and Krista Larson in Dakar, Senegal contributed.
+Associated Press writers Rodney Muhumuza in Kampala, Uganda and Krista Larson in Dakar, Senegal contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.